meruila/tawilis-bioinfo/docs/methylomics.md

 ---
 layout: default
-title: Methylomics
+title: Scripts
-nav_order: 4
+nav_order: 3
-description: "Guides for the tools used in methylomics."
+description: "Scripts of the methylomics team."
 has_children: true
 has_toc: True
 ---

-# Methylomics
+# Methylomics Scripts

 Guides for the tools used in methylomics.

-## Pipeline
-[TODO: Pipeline]